-Ben Croker has spent all of his career in software development and entrepreneurship.
+Ben Croker has spent all of his career in software development and entrepreneurship, and is highly regarded as one of the ideal Craft CMS developers in the industry.
 His childhood love of programming eventually translated into a Computer Science degree, and then the development of a number of well-received Craft CMS plugins and applications.
 Read on to find out what was behind Ben’s decision to work with Craft CMS, and where he gets his ideas for plugins.

 Shahzeb: Hello Ben, thank you for taking the time out for this interview.
 Before we start, how about you tell the readers about yourself?

 Ben: Hi Shahzeb, sure thing!
 I’ve been a software developer and serial entrepreneur pretty much my entire career.
 Growing up in Ireland, we had an Acorn computer at home and there wasn’t much I could do with it back then (pre-Internet), so I used to come up with prank letters that I would print out and anonymously send to friends.
 That landed me in some serious trouble at school one time, but that’s a different story.